 If you’re into wildlife (or even if you’re not, we knew absolutely nothing about bats beforehand!) and want a quirky, relaxed and fun night out, I’d highly recommend it!

-Seawolf’s Beers and Bats Tours in Thurso can be booked via Eventbrite (£15) and if you want more information about this tour or the other wildlife tours that Jess offers, take a look at the Seawolf Wildlife Tours Facebook page or Instagram page.
+Seawolf Wildlife Tours is run as a seasonal business.
+If you would like more information about this tour or the other wildlife tours that Jess offers, take a look at the Seawolf Wildlife Tours Facebook page or Instagram page.